rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 visible in the inner one, or that it refers to the same thing.

 To cope with that, the compiler introduces the concept of Ribs.
-This is abstraction of a scope.
+This is an abstraction of a scope.
 Every time the set of visible names potentially changes, a new rib is pushed onto a stack.
-The places where this can happen includes for
+The places where this can happen include for
 example:

 * The obvious places ‒ curly braces enclosing a block, function boundaries,